Otoferlin: Function

-Role in deafness
+Clinical significance

-Mutations in the gene encoding otoferlin are a cause of a neurosensory nonsyndromic recessive deafness, DFNB9.
-The diagnosis is identified by molecular genetic testing.
+Mutations in the gene encoding otoferlin are the cause of nonsyndromic recessive deafness type 9.

-In October 2023 two small clinical trials for a gene therapy restoring the defective Otoferlin via an adeno-associated virus (AAVs) have been announced.
-The two experimental gene therapies are AAVAnc80-hOTOF and DB-OTO.
+Gene therapies for restoring the defective Otoferlin using an adeno-associated virus (AAVs) have been under development for some time, including AAVAnc80-hOTOF used in experimental gene therapy in humans.
 A successful application of the therapy in Britain was announced in May 2024.
+Lunsotogene parvec-cwha is a therapy approved for use in the United States.